Understanding Bilaam

 But this trait isn’t only found in evildoers.
 It can sometimes even be found in righteous people – those of the g’vura (restrictive power) attribute whose impulse is to defend a culture, system, or social order from threats, and therefore have a tendency to focus on the negative traits of others.

 Bilaam’s second character trait was arrogance, which clearly manifested itself in how he spoke to King Balak.
 But this trait shouldn’t be considered completely negative because in order to attain self-actualization and success in life, it’s often necessary that a person not underestimate himself.
-In Bilaam’s case, we see that his high opinion of himself isn’t exaggerated.

 Our sages list greed as the third of Bilaam’s three primary qualities.

-When Balak’s messengers come to enlist Bilaam’s help, he tells them that “even if Balak were to give me his house full of silver and gold, I couldn’t do anything, big or small, contrary to the command of HaShem my G-D.” (Bamidbar 22:18)
+When Balak’s messengers come to enlist Bilaam’s help, he told them that “even if Balak were to give me his house full of silver and gold, I couldn’t do anything, big or small, contrary to the command of HaShem my G-D.” (Bamidbar 22:18)

-We should therefore understand Bilaam’s greed not as greed for material wealth, but rather “spiritual greed” – an ambition to play a major role in historical events.
+We should understand Bilaam’s greed not as greed for material wealth, but rather “spiritual greed” – an ambition to play a major role in historical events.
 The primary passion of exceptional individuals is a desire to influence the world and to significantly contribute to humanity’s development.
 This is one of the most compelling passions that a high caliber person with great potential can experience.
-Not a lust for money or even power but rather a need to influence history’s trajectory.
+Not a lust for money or even power but rather a need to influence history.

 Of course he did.
 But as a descendant of Naḥor and Lavan, he may not want to concede the correctness of Israel’s path.